-TTC were sampled eight times over the 2019-2020 summer period (yielding a total of 40 samples).
+TTC were sampled eight times over the 2020-2021 summer period (yielding a total of 40 samples).
 NHMRC (2008) guidelines and EPA (2005) require a minimum of 100 samples for accurate assessment of the EQC.
 Data from multiple years can be pooled where there are less than 100 samples provided local pollution conditions have not changed (NHMRC 2008).
-Assuming conditions have not changed, data collected over three summers (since 2017-2018) were pooled to yield 115 samples.
-The EQG for thermotolerant coliforms is outlined in Table 14.
+Assuming conditions have not changed, data collected over three summers (since 2018-2020) were pooled to yield 120 samples.